 About Oviedo

 Oviedo is located in eastern Seminole County and is approximately 16 square miles in size.
-Currently the population stands at approximately 39,739, of which 78.8% are white non-Hispanic, 9.8% are black non-Hispanic, 4.3% Asian and the remaining 7.2% of the population are various races.
-The median household income is $83,397, and the average home value is $301,802.
-Major employers include Publix supermarkets; A. Duda and Sons, Inc., major growers of sod; the Oviedo Mall, Seminole State, which sits just outside the City’s corporate limits; and the City of Oviedo itself with over 300 full-time, part-time and seasonal staff members.
+Currently, the population stands at approximately 41,934, of which 77.0% are white non-Hispanic, 10.4% are black non-Hispanic, 4.8% Asian, and the remaining 7.8% of the population are of various races.
+The median household income is $111,424, and the average home value is $426,943.
+Major employers include Publix supermarkets; A. Duda and Sons, Inc., major growers of sod; the Oviedo Mall, Seminole State, which sits just outside the City’s corporate limits; and the City of Oviedo itself with over 300 full-time, part-time, and seasonal staff members.
 The City is home to four elementary schools, two middle schools, and one high school.

 Governing Body

 The City is governed by a Council/City Manager form of government.
-The City Manager receives policy direction from a five-member elected City Council, each of whom serves a two-year term.
-The current Council includes Honorable Mayor Megan Sladek, Council Member Keith Britton, Council Member Bob Pollack, Council Member Jeff Chudnow, and Council Member Judith Dolores Smith.
+The City Manager receives policy direction from a five-member elected City Council, each serving a two-year term.
+The current Council includes Honorable Mayor Megan Sladek, Council Member Keith Britton, Council Member Alan Ott, Council Member Natalie Teuchert and Council Member Jeff Boddiford.
 Council Meetings are held on the first and third Monday of each month at 6:30 p.m. in the Oviedo City Council Chambers.
-City Council meetings are broadcast live on Spectrum channel 496 in Seminole County.
+City Council meetings are broadcast live on the City's YouTube Channel.
 City Manager Bryan Cobb oversees the day-to-day management of the City and its departments, Administration, Development Services, Finance, Fire, Human Resources, Information Technology, Police, Public Works, and Recreation and Parks.
 The City has two fire stations, a potable water treatment facility, and a wastewater treatment facility.